-Olga Crosse launched CrosseHR her HR consultancy in January 2015 after many requests from startups, small businesses and charities to provide HR and business support to those businesses that can’t afford full-time HR but need it from time to time or all the time but just not full time.
+Olga Crosse launched Tercus HR (then CrosseHR), her HR consultancy, in January 2015 after many requests from start-ups, small businesses, and charities to provide HR and business support to those businesses that can’t afford full-time HR but need it from time to time.

-Prior to that Olga had over 20 years working for all sorts of businesses big and small, local government, central government – you name it she has worked in it.
-CrosseHR is more than just a supplier of services, it really gets under the bonnet of the business and provides that all-encompassing support.
-No question or issue is too stupid (well sometimes).
+Prior to that Olga had over 20 years of experience working for all sorts of businesses big and small, local government, central government – you name it, she has worked in it.
+Tercus HR is more than just a supplier of services, it really gets under the bonnet of the business and provides that all-encompassing support.
+No question or issue is too silly (well, maybe sometimes).

-Working mainly with entrepreneurs on a day to day basis Olga could get asked anything from ‘Have you got an employment contract or staff handbook’ to ‘My employee is suing me what do I do’ to ‘I am short staffed’ to ‘how do I know if I’m paying enough’ ‘how do I deal with millenials’…’I need to shake things up around here’ to everything in between.
-I’m even asked what sandwich they should buy quite regularly in fact.
-I get asked to do podcasts and have met some truly amazing businesses and their owners.
-Its amazing how innovative the UK actually is”, says Olga.
+Working mainly with entrepreneurs on a day-to-day basis, Olga could get asked anything from “Have you got an employment contract or staff handbook?” to “My employee is suing me, what do I do?” and from “I am short-staffed” to “How do I know if I’m paying enough?”, “How do I deal with millennials?”, or “I need to shake things up around here” and everything in between.
+She was even asked what sandwich they should buy – quite regularly in fact.
+She gets asked to do podcasts and has met some truly amazing businesses and their owners.
+“It’s amazing how innovative the UK actually is”, says Olga.

-3 very crazy years later, CrosseHR is going strong, and has built up a solid roster of fabulous clients, no day is ever the same, running a business is tough so its good to help out where you can and provide real support cost effectively.
-What next, CrosseHR are hoping to expand, hire staff and take on some bigger contracts as well as looking after the clients in the same all encompassing way they still do.
+A few very crazy years later and Tercus HR is going strong and has built up a solid roster of fabulous clients.
+“No day is ever the same, running a business is tough so it’s good to help out where you can and provide real support in a cost-effective way.
+Tercus HR are hoping to expand, hire staff, and take on some bigger contracts, as well as looking after the clients in the same all-encompassing way they still do.

-And any advice to other start ups and entrepreneurs.
+And any advice to other start-ups and entrepreneurs?